hmdlab/eval_rnaseq_map/README.md

-# Project: The impact of gene annotation on RNA-seq differential expression analysis in human study
+# Project: Impact of human gene annotation on RNA-seq differential expression analysis

 ## Scripts used